Skip to main content

 Is it clear where the focus is?
 Is the order in which the focus moves logical?

 Ensure that elements focused by assistive technologies are clearly indicated.
 Focus is often shown by placing a box around the element.
-Make sure that the placement is correct and that the colour is clearly visible.
-For apps it is not possible to adjust the colour of the frame.
-However, it is possible to give elements a different background colour when they have focus.
+Make sure that the placement is correct and that the color is clearly visible.
+For apps it is not possible to adjust the color of the frame.
+However, it is possible to give elements a different background color when they have focus.

 Add accessibility focus indicator